 This interactive installation-turned-landmark by Ulrich Genth and Heike Mutter is located in the industrial region of Ruhr, Germany.
 The Tiger and Turtle – Magic Mountain was ranked in 2013 as #6 Most Extreme Staircases by HuffPost.

 Built in 2011, it stands at 21 meters tall.
 The installation resembles a traditional roller coaster.
 From a distance, the shiny spirals draw the viewer in, promising twists, turns, speed, and excitement, until you arrive and stand beneath the metal rings with 246 steps.

-The vertical loop continues the walkway and stairs, though it is not possible to walk the construction; Tiger and Turtle can’t be used as a roller coaster.
+The vertical loop continues the walkway and stairs, though it is impossible to walk the construction; Tiger and Turtle can’t be used as a roller coaster.
 No one can walk up upside down steps.
 It is simply a walkway with stairs with no moving parts.
-It resembles a rollercoaster in nearly all manners except that the audience cannot ride the loop.
+It resembles a roller coaster in nearly all manners except that the audience cannot ride the loop.
 Instead, they can just walk.

 Everyone is allowed and free to explore the sculpture at their own pace, day or night.
 In the dark, 800 LED lights installed in the handrails illuminate the sculpture, making it resemble a curly-wurly beacon.

 A roller coaster for pedestrians; that is the main idea behind the design of Tiger and Turtle.
 The first impression of this gigantic structure is a fast roller coaster, but when you come closer, you realize it is just a motionless spectacle.